privaci/privaci.github.io/_posts/2018-03-14-4th_ci_symposium_accomodations.md

 **From LaGuardia:**

 * Car Services: 25-40 mins depending on the traffic
-* Public Transit: LaGuardia Link (Q70-SBS) to Roosevelt Av/74 St station, then F Train to Cornell Tech or Manhattan
+* **Public Transit:** LaGuardia Link (Q70-SBS) to Roosevelt Av/74 St station, then F Train to Cornell Tech or Manhattan

 **From JFK:**

 * Car Services: 40-60 mins depending on the traffic
-* Transit: JFK AirTrain to Jamaica Station, then E Train to Manhattan or Train E and Train F to Cornell Tech
+* **Transit**: JFK AirTrain to Jamaica Station, then E Train to Manhattan or Train E and Train F to Cornell Tech

 **From Newark:**

 * Car Services: 60-80 mins depending on the traffic
-* Public Transit: Newark Airport Express towards Manhattan
+* **Public Transit:** Newark Airport Express towards Manhattan

 ### **By Bus**